 Can individuals apply?

-As of now, with the exception of the Folk Arts Apprenticeship Program, individuals may not apply for a WAB grant.
+As of now, with the exception of the Folk Arts Apprenticeship Program, individuals and creative entrepreneurs may not apply for a WAB grant.
 However, some WAB Regranting Program partners do use WAB funding to award grants to individual artists.
-Artists and creative entrepreurs may also want to explore funding through the Wisconsin Economic Development Corporation.
-Otherwise, we support individual creatives indirectly through many of our grants and technical assistance activities.
+Individuals may want to explore funding through the Wisconsin Economic Development Corporation.

-Technical assistance activities include the support, encouragement, and skill building that our staff provides through phone calls, emails, virtual meetings, webinars, and in person activities like grant proposal writing workshops and board development sessions.
+We support individual creatives indirectly through many of our grants and through our technical assistance activities.
+Technical assistance activities include the support, encouragement, and skill building that our staff provides to people through phone calls, emails, virtual meetings, webinars, and in person activities like grant proposal writing workshops and board development sessions.

 Is our organization/project eligible for funding?